San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

-Compose the photo by watching the person to be standing straight up - this should correct the problem .. but than again if it doesn't, move on ...
+Compose the photo by watching the person be standing straight up – this should correct the problem .. but then again if it doesn’t, move on …

 If you are getting help from the parents to get the kids attention make sure you tell them to stand behind you so you can get them looking into the camera (if that is what you are after).

-Bring them with you .. they add to the fun.
-If you are planning a session always ask the family it they are going to bring a pet, than make sure the beach allows pets on the beach.
+Bring your dog with you.
+Dogs add to the fun.
+If you are planning a session, always ask the family if they are going to bring a pet, then make sure the beach allows pets on the beach.

-Some beaches are extra dog friendly - Del Mar has a beach specially called "Dog's beach".
+78. Some beaches are extra dog-friendly – Del Mar has a beach specially called “Dog’s beach”.